cal-itp/reports/README.md

 See [this screencast](https://www.loom.com/share/b45317053ff54b9fbb46b8159947c379) for a full walkthrough of building the reports.

 ### Generating the Reports Data

+> Many of the commands in this README must be executed within the poetry environment of this project.
+Either prefix commands with `poetry run`, or open a shell inside the poetry-managed venv with `poetry shell` and execute commands normally.

 The following takes place within the reports subfolder, i.e. (`cd reports`).